TylerStocks1/TylerStocks1/README.md

 ## Hi there, I'm Tyler! 👋

 ### About Me
-I'm an 18-year-old programmer from the United Kingdom with a passion for C++ and experience in various other languages, including C#, JavaScript, HTML, CSS, Python, and Lua.
+I'm an 19-year-old programmer from the United Kingdom with a passion for C++ and experience in various other languages, including C#, JavaScript, HTML, CSS, Python, and Lua.
 I enjoy working on a wide range of projects and am always coding something new!

 ### Skills
-- **Programming Languages:** C++, C#, JavaScript, HTML, CSS, Python, Lua
+- **Programming Languages:** C++, C, Rust, JS , Lua
-- **Operating System:** Linux
+- **Operating System:** Linux Arch

 ### Projects
 - **Community Management and Development:**